 Older Children or adults should call the Director of the R.C.I.A.
 (Rite of Christian Initiation of Adults) program to complete their sacraments.

 In the organic whole, the Eucharist occupies a unique place as the “Sacrament of Sacraments”: all other sacraments are ordered to it as to their end.
 The Eucharist is “the source and summit of the Christian life”.
 The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ Himself.

 The reception of First Eucharist follows adequate Catechetical instruction, usually in the second grade level.
 Children first receive the Sacrament of Reconciliation, generally during the Penitential Season of Lent.
 Every Catholic is encouraged to receive communion weekly at Sunday Mass and they are urged to make a frequent good confession, especially if in a state of Mortal Sin.
 It is fitting that First Eucharist be received during the Easter Season.
 Due to the large number of children receiving, each child will be assigned a particular date by the Office of Religious Education.
 Your cooperation is appreciated.

 The Sacrament of Penance

-Confessions are held on Saturdays throughout the year, with the exception of Holy Saturday, from 4:00 pm – 4:30 pm.
-They are also held on Sundays at 10:00am or by appointment with a priest (call parish office).
+Confessions are held on Saturdays throughout the year, with the exception of Holy Saturday,at 4:00 pm or by making an appointment through the parish office.
 The Reconciliation room has options for face-to-face or behind the screen confessions.